by Dr. Lawrence Wilson

-This may occur because nutritional balancing addresses stress at deeper levels than any other type of medical or holistic therapies that I know of.
+This may occur because development addresses stress at deeper levels than any other type of medical or holistic therapies that I know of.
 These conditions can usually be stopped from progressing, and often reversed if a person follows the program for several years.

 Other conditions that respond very well are many cases of high blood pressure, clogged arteries or arteriosclerosis, atrial fibrillation, and other heart arrhythmias.
-To learn more about this program, please read Introduction To Nutritional Balancing and many other articles about this program on this website.
+To learn more about this program, please read Introduction To Development and many other articles about this program on this website.